Fosters are very important. Without them, we could not save the dogs. There would be no dog rescue.

 Dogs in quarantine and dogs that have not yet been adopted need to be cared for and housed.

 This is where the Fosters come in.

-Fosters care for the dogs until they are adopted, usually within two weeks.
+Fosters care for the dogs until they are adopted, usually within one week.
 RCFDR advertises the dogs for adoption, screens the applicants and coordinates with the Foster to turn the dog over to the new family.